M4he/Linux/JACK/PA_through_JACK/minimal_config/README.md

 ```
 Don't forget to `chmod +x ~/.config/jack/startup.sh`!
 The `jackd` startup command is the same as in `~/.jackdrc` created by QJackCtl when  configured using the GUI.

+Unfortunately, you still have to keep the Calf rack open as there is no command line option for it to be used without the GUI.